A great philosopher from a faraway land once said, “Ohana means family. Family means no one gets left behind, or forgotten.”

 And like every family, there’s the occasional fight.

 Regardless, statements like that – we’re all one great big family – are the sort of thing everyone wants to hear on an admissions tour, but it’s also the sort of thing that is total filler.
 It means nothing, because it’s impossible.
 Even at a school with 2,700 people, there’s going to be people you don’t know.
 There are lots of familiar faces, for sure – but in my book, there’s still a big jump from familiar face to Family with a capital f.
+(The difference: familiar faces have never asked to borrow money and never paid it back).

-I think a more accurate, and more meaningful statement, is that Furman is one big network of families.
+I think a more accurate, and more meaningful, statement is that Furman is one big network of families.

 live footage of me getting wiped off the Spanish department family tree once my professor finishes grading my most recent essay.